Mr-Scislowski-Classes/UltimateJavaRepository/Unit02/Xtras/README.md

 - isPalindrome (checks whether the reverse of a string is the same as the original; needs .equal)
 - PrintBanner: use LeftPad/RightPad/Center/Repeat to make a nice looking banner message. maybe input a name, or a epitaph, or something funny like that...
 Also, trim it if it's an epitaph so it fits.
 Could integrate with JFrames later I guess...
-- Use [Levenshtein Distance](https://commons.apache.org/proper/commons-text/javadocs/api-release/org/apache/commons/text/similarity/LevenshteinDistance.html) and [Fuzzy Score](https://commons.apache.org/proper/commons-text/javadocs/api-release/org/apache/commons/text/similarity/FuzzyScore.html) to tell a user how close they are
+- Use [Levenshtein Distance](https://commons.apache.org/proper/commons-text/javadocs/api-release/org/apache/commons/text/similarity/LevenshteinDistance.html) and [Fuzzy Score](https://commons.apache.org/proper/commons-text/javadocs/api-release/org/apache/commons/text/similarity/FuzzyScore.html) to tell a user how close they are.
+Ask ChatGPT about other measures of text similarity, and what the applications for them are.

 ## Graphics - Fonts